Models and Information Rates for Wiener Phase Noise Channels: Rate Computation at Finite SNR

-where the last equality follows from the definitions (\ref{eq:Xk_def}) and (\ref{eq:Yveck_def}).
+which follows from (\ref{eq:Xk_def}) and (\ref{eq:Yveck_def}).
 One difficulty in evaluating (\ref{eq:IXY}) is that the joint distribution of $\{F_k\}$ and $\{W_k\}$ is not available in closed form.
 Even the distribution of $F_k$ is not available in closed form (there is an approximation for small linewidth, see (16) in \cite{Foschini1988Comm}).
-However, we can numerically compute tight lower bounds on $I(X;Y)$ by using the auxiliary-channel technique described in (\ref{eq:I_XA_V_LB_AuxCh}) and (\ref{eq:QV_def}).
-That is, we have
+However, we can numerically compute tight lower bounds on $I(X;Y)$ by using the auxiliary-channel technique (cf. (\ref{eq:I_AuxCh})).
+We use the following algorithm \cite{Arnold2006}. \begin{enumerate} \item Sample a long sequence $(x^n, y^n)$ according to the \emph{true} joint distribution of $\Xsamp^n$ and $Y^n$; \item Compute $q_{Y^n|\Xsamp^n}(y^n|x^n)$ and